 Each year, we contribute funds towards Disaster Aid Australia.
 In 2016, the club has already sent funds to support the people of Haiti following the devastation of Hurricane Matthew.
 In addition the Club supports the SkyHydrant programme which provides clean water to communities.

-A small and dedicated group of knitters in Foster make jumpers for refugee children in Turkey and using the Rotary network, these are forwarded to Rotarian Nilay Arkun (a member of a Rotary Group Study team from Turkey to Foster in 2016) of the Rotary Club of Ankara Kavaklidere where they are distributed to the babies in need.
+A small and dedicated group of knitters in Foster make jumpers for children in Africa and using the Rotary network, these are forwarded to several countries in Africa.

 We participate in Rotary programs to develop leadership skills and promote world peace and understanding.
 This year, we have a student on exchange in Canada through the Youth Exchange Program.